How to dry herbs is the topic for issue #18 of Herb Guide News.

 It's something you'll use year in, year out.
 Flowers, buds, leaves, stems - they'll all dry alongside each other.

 Available on Amazon - click below.
-These are affiliate links and if you buy through these links, I will earn a small commission which will not affect the amount you pay, but will go towards the expenses of this website.
+These are affiliate links and if you buy through these links, I will earn a small commission.

 These rustic frames are gorgeous - they are for sale on Amazon (links below) but if you're a bit handy, then you could take some old picture frames, remove the glass and centers.